hughobrien/psu-constitution/README.md

 11. The PSU shall follow the procedures and processes as outlined in Schedule 3: Meeting Regulations.

-## Article 8: Executive
+## Article 8: Executive Committee

-1. Executive shall consist of the President, Postgraduate Students Union and nine others:
+1. The Executive Committee (Executive) shall consist of the President, Postgraduate Students Union and nine others:

 	1. Vice-President/Treasurer